eltonpan/zeosyn_dataset/README.md

 ![Alt text](/figures/SHAP_zeolite_cbu.png "shap")
 (a) Framework-level SHAP analysis revealing the top 10 (out of 43) most important synthesis parameters favoring the formation of specific frameworks.
-Each framework belongs to 1 out of 3 types of synthesis based on its top synthesis parameters: 1) Gel-dominated syn- thesis (CAN, KFI) where most top parameters are inorganic-related, 2) OSDA-dominated synthesis (ISV, ITE) where most top parameters are OSDA-related, and 3) balanced syn- thesis (IWW, RUT) where even attribution is given to inorganic and OSDA parameters.
+Each framework belongs to 1 out of 3 types of synthesis based on its top synthesis parameters: 1) Gel-dominated synthesis (CAN, KFI) where most top parameters are inorganic-related, 2) OSDA-dominated synthesis (ISV, ITE) where most top parameters are OSDA-related, and 3) balanced syn- thesis (IWW, RUT) where even attribution is given to inorganic and OSDA parameters.
 Every point is an individual synthesis colored by the value of synthesis parameter (orange